 Your prospective puppy should be with mum when you go to meet them, and it should be obvious she is a beloved family pet.
 She should know her name, and their should be obvious affection between her and the breeder (she has recently given birth after all!).

 Worried that a pedigree Toy Poodle breeder is the wrong place to find a family pet?
 Don’t be!
 In reality only one or two puppies from a litter will be show standard, but the rest will still be happy, healthy, well-treated “pet puppies”.

-Toy Poodle price
+Toy Poodle Price

 Bringing a litter of healthy puppies into the world is not a cheap business.
 A Poodle puppy can cost anything from several hundred dollars to well over a thousand dollars.

 Part of the cost might reflect that they are an unusual or sought-after color, or their parents have performed well in the show ring.
 But the steep Toy Poodle cost is far from profiteering.

 Their parents needed to be health tested before the mating took place, the mum needed veterinary care throughout her pregnancy, the puppies needed feeding, worming and flea-treating… it all adds up.

 If a Poodle puppy price sounds too good to be true, their welfare is likely to have been compromised at some point to make that possible.
 So it’s important not to buy a pet shop toy poodle, or a puppy from a puppy mill which is how pet stores are supplied with puppies.
 Also bear in mind that even though a puppy seems expensive, the upfront cost is just a tiny fraction of how much you’ll have to pay to keep them over their lifetime.